rolfvreijdenberger/izzum-statemachine/README.md

 ##about##
 ### A superior, extensible and flexible statemachine library ###
-A [finite statemachine](https://en.wikipedia.org/wiki/Finite-state_machine "finite statemachine on wikipedia") implementation that allows you to add state to any domain object and to define the logic of transitions between any and all states for that object.
+A [finite statemachine](https://en.wikipedia.org/wiki/Finite-state_machine "finite statemachine on wikipedia") implementation that allows you to add state for any domain object and to define the logic of transitions between any and all states for that object while keeping your object unaware that it is governed by a statemachine.

 By using the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle "open/closed principle on wikipedia")
 we give you the means to adjust the logic provided by this library to your needs.